Leslie DeDora – Founder

 Pam Evers – Workshop Assistant

 I have been with ATOU since September 2017.
 My background is in the healthcare field starting as a medical assistant in the pediatric field for many years.
-I have held various positions while in healthcare including supervisor, software analyst, new employee and physician training and most recently as a IT analyst assisting with the build of the electronic medical record order sets for the inpatient hospital setting.
+I have held various positions while in healthcare including supervisor, software analyst, new employee and physician training and most recently as an IT analyst assisting with the build of the electronic medical record order sets for the inpatient hospital setting.
 I retired shortly after the birth of my grandson to help take care of him while my daughter and son-in-law were at work, until he started 1st grade and school full-time.

 My love for children and also my love for teaching led me to look for a part-time position that I am passionate about.
-I observed a workshop at one of the local schools and was so moved by the mission of ATOU I yearned to join the family at ATOU and assist with the disability awareness program.
+I observed a workshop at one of the local schools and was so moved by the mission of ATOU, I yearned to join the family at ATOU and assist with the disability awareness program.
 I am very happy to have been chosen to join ATOU as a part-time Workshop Assistant.
-I currently live in Auburn with my husband and dog.
+I currently live in Auburn with my husband and dogs.
 I enjoy baking, sewing and gardening.